gofiber/recipes/docker-mariadb-clean-arch/README.md

 ![System Architecture](./assets/SystemArchitecture.png)

-Refer to below table for terminologies / filenames for each layers that are used in this application.
+Please refer to below table for terminologies / filenames for each layers that are used in this application.
 The project structure is referred from [this project](https://github.com/golang-standards/project-layout).
 In the `internal` package, there are packages that are grouped according to their functional responsibilities.
 If you open the package, you will see the files that represents the Clean Architecture layers.

+For the dependency graph, it is straightforward: handler/middleware depends on service, service depends on repository, and repository depends on domain and the database (via dependency injection).
+All of the layers are implemented with the said infrastructure (Fiber, MariaDB, and Authentication Service) in above image.

 I have slightly modified the layers in this application to conform to my own taste of Clean Architecture.